 KT tape only works for 3 types of calf injuries!

-You’ll often see runners using KT tape for calf pain – the bright colours typically give it away!
+You’ll often notice runners using KT tape for calf pain – the bright colours typically give it away!

-It also means that KT tape for calf pain is ineffective for gastrocs muscle injuries (Gastrocs is the larger calf muscle at the top), shin splints, calf muscle overload issues and bone stress injuries.
+It also means that KT tape for calf pain is ineffective for gastrocs muscle injuries (Gastrocs is the larger muscle at the top of the calf), shin splints, calf muscle overload issues and bone stress injuries.

 Causes of calf pain

-If the calf pain is due to bone loading and impact, taping your calf won’t change the impact loading on the bone.
+In the case of calf pain due to bone loading and impact, taping your calf won’t change the impact loading on the bone.